omnia100/Psychic_Bits/README.md

 # Psychic_Bits
 What is PsychicBits?

-Psychic Bits is providing an entertainment platform for fans of Premiere League to predict the results of matches and to challenge machine predictions too, machine predictions are based on important statistics which makes it considerable for sponsors who need to know more about the future in order to make their investments decisions.
+Psychic Bits is providing an entertainment platform for fans of Premiere League to predict the results of matches and to challenge machine predictions too, machine predictions are based on important statistics which make it considerable for sponsors who need to know more about the future in order to make their investments decisions.

 Psychic Bits also provide a RESTful Api so anyone can use the predictions made by our ML Model.

-pre-requist:
+prerequisite:
 ---
 1- on your machine install requirements.txt (prefered to install on a venv)
 2- download and install Redis 2.8+.